larryms/MCW-Linux-lift-and-shift/Whiteboard design session trainer guide - Linux lift and shift.md

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer's needs.
+Analyze your customer’s needs.

-### Facilitator/subject matter expert (SME) presentation of customer case study

-Timeframe: 15 minutes
+Time frame: 15 minutes
 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your table participants and trainer

-2. Read all the directions for Steps 1--3 in the student guide.
+2. Read all of the directions for steps 1–3 in the student guide

-3. As a table team, review the following customer case study.
+3. As a table team, review the following customer case study

-Customer situation
+### Customer situation

 Fabrikam Global Manufacturing & Operations Corporation (FGMO), based in Japan, provides product design, manufacturing, and repair services of domestic individual or industrial electronics, as well as global support for their customers.
 To avoid any impact from restructured support operations, executives decided to migrate on-premises customer support systems into Microsoft Azure.
 The hope is that running Linux VMs on Azure should enable FGMO to lower costs while sustaining or even increasing availability of the application.